 In fact, even the band couldn’t put a finger on what made it so special, and yet it spent over 14 years in the US album charts and sold over 25 million copies worldwide.
 The album went interstellar when parent company Capitol turned one of the tracks, Money, into a rare Floyd hit.

 When it finally came out on CD, one factory in Germany pressed nothing else for several months.
-This record alone transformed the Floyd into a big league creative force and remains The Concept Album against which all others are judged.
+This record alone transformed the Floyd into a big-league creative force and remains The Concept Album against which all others are judged.

 The track Money had to be censored before it could be aired on American radio.
 The line “don’t give me that goody-good bullshit” was edited for radio and the offending word removed.

 Wish You Were Here (1975) opened with the multi-tracked whir of wine glass rims circled with moistened fingers, leading into Shine On You Crazy Diamond, possibly the Floyd’s single greatest moment, complete with David Gilmour’s album-defining four-note guitar figure.
-Its nine parts bookend the record, a majestic 25-minute eulogy to departed leader, Syd Barrett.
+Its nine parts bookend the record, a majestic 25-minute eulogy to their departed leader, Syd Barrett.

 Barrett’s unexpected arrival in the studio during a recording session chimed with the thread of quiet desperation that haunted the album; no one recognised the fat, bald man who slipped into the control room.